Channels

 await ch.receive() // Some(2)

-await ch.receive() // NoneAsync Iteration
+await ch.receive() // NoneError Behavior

-Channels support async iteration with for await:
+Channels support async iteration with async for (compiles to JavaScript's for await...of):

 ch = Channel.new(10)